 - sour cream - opt for full-fat sour cream to ensure a moist chocolate chip loaf cake!
 And again, make sure your sour cream is room temperature.

-- cake flour - this is what gives this chocolate chip cake such a light and fluffy texture and a soft crumb.
+- cake flour - this is what gives this easy chocolate chip loaf cake such a light and fluffy texture and a soft crumb.
 Cake flour is lighter in protein and more finely-milled than all-purpose flour, so it's perfect for achieving the soft and tender crumb we're looking for here.
 If you're in a pinch and don't have cake flour, check below for a tip for making your own!

 - baking soda - this leavener works with the moisture in the batter and the acid in the sour cream to give this chocolate chip cake a nice lift!

-- bittersweet chocolate - I like to use a Ghirardelli Bittersweet Baking Bar for this glaze, but you can also use another good-quality dark chocolate or dark chocolate chips.
-If you prefer to use semi-sweet chocolate, feel free, but note that it'll make this glaze a bit sweeter, so you may want to cut down the sugar in the cake batter to ¾ cup.
+- bittersweet chocolate - I like to use a Ghirardelli Bittersweet Baking Bar for this glaze.
+But you can also use another good-quality dark chocolate or dark chocolate chips.
+If you prefer to use semi-sweet chocolate, feel free!
+But note that it'll make this glaze a bit sweeter, so you may want to cut down the sugar in the cake batter to ¾ cup.

 Tips and F.A.Q.